Research Collaborator Due Diligence

 Detailed guidance is provided in the Research Collaborator Due Diligence SOPs.

-It is a requirement of an increasing number of research funders that due diligence checks are undertaken on all collaborators (or sub-contractors) to whom the university is passing grant funding.
-This means the University must have a process in place to assure that all sub-recipients of research grant funding are fit to execute the research and manage funding to the standards required by the terms and conditions of the funder.
+This means that the University must have a documented process in place to mitigate some of the risks inherent to the sub-contracting or passing on of research funds to third parties and assure itself that all sub-recipients of research grant funding have the capacity and expertise to conduct the research and manage the funding to the standards required by the terms and conditions of the funder.

 Is due diligence required on all collaborators?